Ontological Primitives

 Ideas That Underpin the Framework

-Autonomy is Emergent, Not Inherent
+Autonomy is Granted, Not Inherent

 A Note on Scheduled Autonomy